A ski resort with a great tree running area, where tree running is popular

 Madarao Kogen is characterized by a course layout that makes the most of the undulating terrain.
 Because most of the courses face the northern slopes, Madarao Kogen is covered with high-quality snow repeatedly, so you can fully enjoy the powder.
 The deep powder is also called "still pow".

-In particular, the Tree Run course, which runs through the trees, has been updated every year since its introduction in 2009, and a new course will also appear in the 2023-24 season.
-Including the attached Tangram Ski Circus, there are a total of 15 tree run courses.
+In particular, there are 15 tree run courses in total, including the tangram ski circus that runs through the trees.
 Their number and quality are overwhelming.
 With a variety of courses that take advantage of the rich terrain, Madarao allows anyone of any skill level, from hardcore powder freaks to family skiers, to enjoy the fun of powder and tree runs.

 Elevation difference